vian21/clang/README.md

 - A pointer is a variable that contains the address of a variable
 - `&` - used to get the address of an object
 - `*` - used to deference a pointer and refer to the actually object being pointed to
+- Pointer addition is illegal but pointer subtraction is legal

 ```c
 int *ip;